daniel-vera-g/typo/README.md

 ## Get started

-1. Click the green `Use this template` button top right corner
+1. Click the green `Use this template` button on the top right corner
 2. Now you're ready to go 🚀: Just write your content using markdown and include you references or use latex as described below.